atsushieno/aap-core/docs/design/GUI.md

 ### In-plugin-process UI: no specification

 Protocol wise, in-plugin-process UI has no limitation on interaction between the UI and the rest (DSP, file access, etc.).
 AAP does not impose particular constraints on in-plugin-process UI (just like CLAP does not impose anything either).

+Though any restriction on the underlying layer (SurfaceControlViewHost or System Alert Window) applies.
+We have no control over them.

 ### Event queueing